ArnavK-09/robo-store/robo-store-demo/README.md

 <h2 align="center">💖 Thanks for Using robo-store!</h2>
 <p align="center">
-Thank you for choosing **robo-store**!
+Thank you for choosing <strong>robo-store</strong>!
 We hope this plugin helps you build an amazing eCommerce experience on Discord.
 </p>

 ---